 Students who speak limited English studying maths qualifications

-A student who speaks limited English will still need to have maths in their study programme, at a suitable level.
-This could be phased into the study programme as their ability in English improves.
+A student who speaks limited English will still need to have maths in their programme, at a suitable level.
+This could be phased into the programme as their ability in English improves.
 For example, a student could study an ESOL qualification in the first term and enrol on a maths qualification in the second term.

 Students on short study programmes

 To ensure those that want to study short courses are not discouraged from doing so, there is flexibility for those on small part time programmes of less than 150 planned hours.
 Students on these programmes do not have to study maths and English qualifications approved for the condition of funding.
 However, we expect institutions to include some maths and English content in programmes taken by such students to facilitate their learning.

 Students achieving a GCSE or equivalent outside of their study programme

 If a student achieves a GCSE grade 9 to 4, A* to C or a qualification deemed as equivalent by other means, then they will have met the condition of funding for the remainder of their programme.
 This also applies to students with prior attainment of GCSE grade 2 who pass functional skills level 2.
 Institutions must make sure that they record the achievement grade in the data return, to tell us that the student has met the condition of funding.